 Script Notes by Michael Tabb: Michael Tabb is a firm believer in giving back to fellow artists in an ongoing effort to constantly elevate the medium of visual storytelling through the exchange of free-flowing ideas.
 This column is one WGA writer’s perspective of entertainment from within the screenwriting trade, including craft as well as industry, occasionally separating conceptions from misconceptions.
 It’s part trade analyses and part opinion column.
 Writers are story surgeons.
 Scrub in and let’s dissect this living, breathing, evolving thing we do called entertainment writing.
 Twitter: @MichaelTabb

-Script Tips by Marilyn Horowitz: Professor Marilyn Horowitz has been teaching screenwriting for over 15 years.
+Script Tips and Sitcom Success by Marilyn Horowitz: Professor Marilyn Horowitz has been teaching screenwriting for over 15 years.
 In addition to her books, she has written over 100 tips intended to inspire writers to new heights or to overcome a problem that has plagued them.
 Each tip is a writing prompt with an exercise that can be completed in 15-30 minutes.
 Each tip challenges the writer to see their screenplay in a different light – and provide helpful insights on all aspects of the process, from time management to understanding structure.
 Twitter: @marilynhorowitz

 Selling Your Screenplay Podcast by Ashley Scott Meyers: The Selling Your Screenplay Podcast was created to help screenwriters sell their scripts.
 Most screenwriting books, blogs, and podcasts try and help screenwriters write a better screenplay.
 While writing a good script is important, most screenwriters grossly underestimate the importance of aggressively marketing their screenplays.
 The Selling Your Screenplay Podcast aims to fill that gap and teach screenwriters exactly what they need to do to effectively market their material.
 The Selling Your Screenplay Podcast includes interviews with successful screenwriters, actionable screenwriting marketing tips that all writers can use, reviews of screenwriting marketing services, and a host of other marketing information for screenwriters.
 Twitter: @ashleymeyers